 In a programme of migration, the focus is not only on ensuring that migrated applications work effectively in the cloud, but on guaranteeing the continued end-to-end operation with every system and application in use in the newly-created target environment, whether in the public cloud, private cloud or on-premise.

 To manage this undertaking its best to break the programme into governable phases that will allow early experiences to help drive the later decisions needed.

-- Discovery – The first phase of the programme starts with a high level viability and migration readiness review on the overall IT estate and applications.
+- Viability Assessment– The first phase of the programme starts with a high level viability and review on the overall IT estate and applications.
 The aim of this phase is to build an understanding of the application landscape and your business case.

-- Assessment and Planning – Following the confirmation of viability from the Discovery phase, undertake a deeper analysis of your IT environment, looking at all aspects of the IT estate.
+- Planning and Readiness – Following the confirmation from the Viability Assessment we, undertake a deeper analysis of your IT environment, looking at all aspects of the IT estate.
 Create a detailed migration plan, establish a repeatable delivery framework and conduct your first 3-5 workload migrations to prove your method and learn from experience.

-- Optimisation – Once you have migrated to the cloud, monitor your applications and optimise the performance in their new environment.
+- Operate and Optimise – Once you have migrated to the cloud, monitor your applications and optimise the performance in their new environment.